Mainostoimisto-Seven-1/printify-nodejs/README.md

 # Printify NodeJS

-A brief description of what this project does and who it's for
+A library for calling the Printify API from Node.js written in TypeScript

 ## Acknowledgements